‘Someone obviously took advantage of his heart’: Brother remembers man whose remains were found dismembered

 Ryan, who was born and grew up in Mississippi, disappeared in November 2015 after moving to Columbus, Ohio from Kentucky.
 The 21-year-old’s dismembered remains were found in 2016 in Mercer County, Ohio.
 But, they weren’t identified as his until June of 2020.
 Thursday, the Mercer County Sheriff said a woman was arrested in his death.
 Ryan was living with her and her then husband in Columbus when he disappeared.

-Randy told WANE 15 that Ryan was “one of a kind” and the sweetest person, who loved his family more than anything.
+Randy told WANE 15’s Briana Brownlee that Ryan was “one of a kind” and the sweetest person, who loved his family more than anything.
 He said his baby brother just wanted to be loved and accepted.
 Even after his death, he deserves just that.

 “Someone obviously took advantage of his heart, but through all of this I want to celebrate him,” Randy said.
 “He searched out to people he didn’t even know.
 He was just searching for someone to fill a void inside of him.
 I want people to think about that.
 Maybe teach your kids to be sweet.”